 - Supports career progression: The advanced skills can strengthen your CV and support long-term career growth in both industry and academia.

 A Master’s degree is a postgraduate academic qualification that you can pursue after completing a Bachelor’s degree.
 Typically lasting one to two years of full-time study (with part-time options available), this degree aims to deepen your knowledge and expertise in a specific field.
-This degree usually includes a research project, ending with a dissertation that shows how well you can apply what you’ve learned.
+It usually includes a research project, ending with a dissertation that shows how well you can apply what you have learned.

 - Advanced expertise: Gain in-depth, specialised knowledge in your chosen field beyond Honours or undergraduate level.

-- Stronger career prospects: A Master’s degree can help you qualify for senior, specialist, or leadership roles in industry and organisations.
+- Stronger career prospects: A Master’s degree can help you qualify for senior, specialist, or leadership roles in various organisations.

-- Higher earning potential: Many employers offer better salary packages and benefits to candidates with advanced qualifications.
+- Higher earning potential: Many employers offer better salary packages and benefits to candidates with advanced qualifications, such as a master’s degree.

-- Enhanced research and analytical skills: You learn to conduct independent research, analyse complex information, and develop evidence-based solutions.
+- Improved research and analytical skills: You learn to conduct independent research, analyse complex information, and develop evidence-based solutions.

 - Pathway to a Doctoral degree: A Master’s is often a requirement for enrolling in a PhD or other doctoral programmes.

-- Professional credibility: Holding a Master’s degree can enhance your professional profile and signal commitment, expertise, and ambition to employers.
+- Professional credibility: Getting this degree can strengthen your professional profile and signal commitment, expertise, and ambition to employers.

-Knowing the differences between an Honours and a Master’s degree is important for students considering their postgraduate options.
-While both qualifications indicate advanced study, they serve different purposes, have different requirements, and lead to different career paths.
+Knowing the differences between an Honours and a Master’s degree is important for students who are considering their postgraduate study options.
+Although both qualifications represent advanced levels of study, they differ in purpose, structure, entry requirements, and the career paths they lead to.

-Here, in the table, we have highlighted the top differences between Honours and Master’s degree:
+In the table below, we highlight the key differences between Honours and Master’s degrees:

 | Aspects | Honours Degree | Masters Degree |